About smoking and tobacco in Ireland

 Is second-hand smoke harmful?

 The WHO has decreed that second-hand smoke is a class A carcinogen (cancer causing).
-Research also shows that smoking impacts on the foetus in pregnancy and second-hand smoke is particularly harmful to children.
+Research also shows that smoking has an impact on the foetus in pregnancy, and second-hand smoke is particularly harmful to children.

 Does the Tobacco Industry target young people?